| South America | ATLAS of Plucked Instruments |

 |

-chillador The chillador is a charango made like a small guitar, so with a (flat) back and separate sides (so not carved from one piece of wood).
+chillador The chillador is a charango made like a small guitar, so with a (flat) back and separate sides (instead of carved from one piece of wood).
 Other names are : charango de caja, charango anzaldeño.

 |